Anti-Bribery & Corruption — Module 1 of 4

 Note David's file and move on

-The policy already covers this — the problem was David not following it.
-Draft a note for his personnel file recording the breach.
-If it happens again, there's a documented pattern.
-No need to change a policy that already works on paper.
+The policy already covers this.
+The problem was David not following it.
+File a note recording the breach.
+If it recurs, there's a documented pattern.
+No need to change a policy that works on paper.

 Portrait of Helen Carr, CFO